'Doomsday mom' Lori Vallow Daybell sentenced to 2 more life sentences - UPI.com

 The terms are life in prison with the possibility of parole after 25 years to be served consecutively.

-Daybell, 51, already is serving several life sentences after being convicted of murdering two of her children in 2023 in Idaho with Chad Daybell, and conspiring to commit murder in the death of Tammy Daybell, the former wife of Chad Daybell, who later married Lori Daybell.
+Daybell, 51, already is serving several life sentences after being convicted in 2023 of murdering two of her children in 2019 in Idaho with Chad Daybell, and conspiring to commit murder in the death of Tammy Daybell, the former wife of Chad Daybell, who later married Lori Daybell.

 On April 22, the jury in Maricopa County Superior Court found her guilty of conspiracy to commit first-degree murder on July 11, 2019.
 Charles Vallow, her husband of 13 years, was executed.